SitaGanesh/pdfchatbot/README.md

 4. Run `docker-compose up --build` to start production containers locally.

 ## Deployment
-Refer to `TODO.md` for detailed steps to deploy the app on Railway, a free cloud hosting platform supporting Docker Compose.
+Refer to `TODO.md` for detailed steps to deploy the app on Render, a free cloud hosting platform supporting Docker Compose.

 ## Environment Variables
 - `DATABASE_URL`: SQLite database URL for backend.